python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 Follow the steps below to install the latest version of Python on Windows.

-(The instructions were written with Windows 10 and Python 3.11.0 in mind, but should be nearly or fully identical on Windows 11 and other modern versions of Python.)
+(The instructions were written with Windows 10 and Python 3.11.0 in mind, but should be nearly or fully identical with Windows 11 or other modern versions of Python.)

 > If you want a fresh start, you may want to first uninstall any other versions of Python on your PC, including those from
 > the Microsoft Store, if you have any.
 This can be done in the ["Apps & features" Windows